-The Right to Disconnect vs Switching Off: Key Differences in the UK
+The Right to Disconnect vs Switching Off: What?s the Difference in the UK?

 In today's digital age, the lines between work and personal life are often blurred, leading to a significant debate on the necessity of the 'Right to Disconnect'.
 But how does it differ from simply 'Switching Off'?
 Understanding these nuances is essential, especially in the UK, where work culture and legislation are continually evolving.